 The capital of Uruguay is a beautiful city that faces the Río de la Plata.
-Its attractive neighborhoods, rich building heritage, beautiful Rambla, make this city one of the most beautiful and most visited in South America.
+Its attractive neighborhoods, rich building heritage and fantastic Rambla, make Montevideo one of the most interesting and visited cities in South America.

 When visiting Montevideo, one of the things tourists love the most is Uruguayan culture.
 The population of Uruguay is roughly 3.5 million people of which over 50% live in the capital city.